kazupon/vue-validator/README.md

 You can specify the build-in validator or custom validator to be described later.

 ### Reactivity
-You can specify the property of viewmodel as validator reactive argument.
+You can specify the property of viewmodel as validator reactive argument to expression of directive.

 For Example: